Castles Crumbling: Background and release

-Hayley Williams, the frontwoman of the rock band Paramore and a friend of Swift, was one of the influences on Swift's songwriting when she was conceiving Speak Now.
+In addition to re-recorded versions of the songs on the original album, Speak Now (Taylor's Version) contains six previously-unreleased "From the Vault" tracks that Swift had written for but left out of the track-list.
+Hayley Williams, the frontwoman of the rock band Paramore and a friend of Swift, was one of the influences on Swift's songwriting on Speak Now.
 According to a statement on Swift's social media, this was a factor that made Swift choose Williams as a collaborator for Speak Now (Taylor's Version).
 In a July 2023 interview with Coup de Main magazine, Williams expressed her gratitude and enjoyment of the track because she thought it portrayed an experience that both she and Swift went through.
-"Castles Crumbling" was released on July 7, 2023, as the 20th track off Speak Now (Taylor's Version) via Republic Records.

 On July 28, 2023, Swift performed the song live during an Eras Tour show in Santa Clara, California, as a "surprise song" outside the regular setlist.
 CBS News called the performance "show stopping", while The Ringer placed it as the tenth best "surprise song" set of the tour.
 She sang it again this time with Williams at an Eras Tour show in London on June 23, 2024.
 "Castles Crumbling" debuted at number 31 on the Billboard Hot 100; this expanded Swift's amount of top-40 entries to 119.
 The song was Williams's first entry on the US Hot Country Songs chart, peaking at number 13.
 The song entered charts in Canada (42), Australia (33), and New Zealand (30), and it peaked at number 30 on the Billboard Global 200.

 Music and lyrics

-Production and composition

 "Castles Crumbling" has a length of five minutes and six seconds.
-Swift is the track's sole writer.
-She produced it with Jack Antonoff, who also provided programming and played instruments including acoustic, bass, electric guitar, drums, piano, and synthesizer.
-Others musicians on the song were Bobby Hawk (violin), Eric Byers (cello), Evan Smith (flute, saxophone), Mikey Freedom Hart (synthesizer), and Sean Hutchinson (drums, percussion).
-Antonoff, Smith, David Hart, and Laura Sisk engineered the track, with assistance from John Rooney, Jon Sher, and Megan Searl.
-Christopher Rowe and Taylor York engineered the song's vocals.
-It was mixed by Serban Ghenea with mix engineering from Bryce Bordone, and was mastered by Randy Merrill.
-Music commentary labeled "Castles Crumbling" as an emo song with indie folk influence.
-The song is built off a prominent piano line.
+Swift wrote the song herself and produced it with Jack Antonoff.
+It was mixed by Serban Ghenea and mastered by Randy Merrill.
+"Castles Crumbling" is an emo and indie folk ballad led by a piano line.
 The first verse is performed by Swift, while Williams sings the second.
 The two singers perform the chorus together, and they harmonize with each other during the song's outro.
 Mikael Wood from Los Angeles Times compared the song's soundscape to indie folk sound of Folklore and Evermore (both 2020).